 The Board, performs certain of its mandated responsibilities through the activities of its five committees: Audit; Corporate Governance and Nominating ("CG&N"); Environmental, Health and Safety ("EH&S"); Human Resources and Compensation ("HRCC"); and Reserves.
 The Board and its committees have access to senior management on a regular basis.
 At each regularly scheduled Board meeting, the Board meets with multiple levels of management, who are invited to attend and provide information on specific areas of the business, which affords the Board exposure to management below the executive officer level.
-Where appropriate, the Board and its committees also seek information from third-party experts.
+In-camera sessions without management are held at every regularly scheduled meeting of the Board and its committees also seek information from third-party experts.